 Answer by Diane Eager.

-It then goes on to state: “No modern tails have been found to have any bone tissue.
-They’re mostly skin with fat, connective tissue, nerves, and muscle tissue.”
-We agree with this statement as we also have found no reports in medical journals or professional medical websites describing a fully formed tail with any tail bones and joints on a human baby.
-However, we do not agree with the rest of the article as it promotes the discredited theory that embryos go through evolutionary stages from fish to mammal to human.
-Furthermore, it does not give any evidence for the 20 to 30 cases of “true tails” they claim to have occurred since the late 1800s.
+We have found no reports in medical journals or professional medical websites describing a fully formed tail with any tail bones and joints on a human baby.
+However, in spite of this claims of “human tails” are still used to promote the discredited theory that embryos go through evolutionary stages from fish to mammal to human.

 The whole concept of evolutionary throwbacks to ancestral forms simply does not work.
 If evolutionists argue that genes have been permanently changed by mutations to make different structures, e.g. a human coccyx rather than a tail, there should be no genetic instructions for the old structures left.